fraunhoferfokus/openstack-formula/HOWTO.rst

     - Connect hosts to the networks you defined
         - Controller (and network node if on a separate host) to the external and the management network
-        - Compute nodes only to the management network
+        - Compute nodes and Salt master only to the management network
     - Install the operating system[1]_, create initial user for management
     - Add `SaltStack PPA`_ (on Ubuntu) or EPEL_ repositories